List of The Sopranos characters: Johnny Sack

 As part of the deal, he was also required to give an allocution admitting his involvement in organized crime (although he did not reveal the names of any associates, just admitting the mere existence of La Cosa Nostra is a breach of omertà).
-Members of both the Soprano and Lupertazzi families were angered by his admission, believing that John should have stood trial and stayed silent, which is the tradition, instead of confirming his membership and rank in the Lupertazzi crime family.

-Johnny was now serving 15 years in federal prison and was considered persona non grata among his former associates.
-Phil Leotardo, the former acting-boss during Johnny's incarceration and now de facto boss of the Luppertazi family, was particularly disgusted in his predecessors decision.
-Phil himself stood trial and was sentenced to 10 years.
-He and other mobsters like Richie Aprile, Tony Blundetto and 'Feech' LaManna had all previously stood trial with lengthy sentences over their heads and never faulted.
+Members of both the Soprano and Lupertazzi families were angered by his admission, believing that John should have stood trial and stayed silent instead of confirming his membership and rank in the Lupertazzi crime family.
+Once sentenced and incarcerated, Johnny was considered persona non grata among his former associates.
+Phil Leotardo, the former acting-boss during Johnny's incarceration and now de facto boss of the Lupertazzi family, was particularly disgusted by his predecessor's decision.
+Phil himself had previously stood trial and been sentenced to 20 years.

-During his incarceration, Johnny developed lung cancer.
-He died at the United States Medical Center for Federal Prisoners in Springfield, Missouri not long after receiving a grim prognosis from an oncologist at the Cleveland Clinic.
-Phil subsequently throws a celebration, and takes his new position as boss of the Lupertazzi family.
+During his incarceration, Johnny developed lung cancer including lymph nodes, small kidney, large kidney and brain cancer.
+He died at the United States Medical Center for Federal Prisoners in Springfield, Missouri not long after receiving a grim prognosis from an oncologist at the Cleveland Clinic, surrounded by his wife and daughters.
+Phil subsequently threw a celebration to acknowledge his new position as boss of the Lupertazzi family.

 Vito Spatafore

 Vito Spatafore is played by Joseph R. Gannascoli.
 Vito was a soldier in the DiMeo crime family and a subordinate of Tony Soprano.
-He was married to Marie Spatafore, who was a second cousin to high-ranking member of the Lupertazzi family, Phil Leotardo, with two children, Vito Jr., and Francesca.
+He was married to Marie Spatafore, who was a second cousin to high-ranking member of the Lupertazzi family, Phil Leotardo, and had two children, Vito Jr., and Francesca.
 In the fifth season, it was revealed that Vito was a closeted homosexual.
 Gannascoli brought the idea to the writers of making his character gay based on the true story of Gambino crime family member Vito Arena, in the 1993 book Murder Machine.
 Gannascoli has said he saw the character as "a cross between Mike Tyson and Liberace."

-Although Vito Spatafore was not introduced on The Sopranos until the season 2 episode "The Happy Wanderer" as a nephew to fellow mobster Richie Aprile and cousin to Adriana La Cerva and Jackie Aprile Jr., the actor who plays his role, Joseph R. Gannascoli, appeared in the season 1 episode, "The Legend of Tennessee Moltisanti" as pastry shop patron named "Gino".
+Although Vito Spatafore was not introduced on The Sopranos until the Season 2 episode "The Happy Wanderer" as a nephew to fellow mobster Richie Aprile and cousin to Adriana La Cerva and Jackie Aprile Jr., Gannascoli appeared in the Season 1 episode, "The Legend of Tennessee Moltisanti" as a pastry shop patron named "Gino".

 Vito is a member of the Aprile crew upon Richie's release from prison and quickly rises through the ranks to capo after the deaths of capos Richie Aprile, Gigi Cestone and Ralph Cifaretto.
-In the season 3 episode "Another Toothpick", Vito's brother, Bryan Spatafore, is violently beaten with a golf club by Salvatore "Mustang Sally" Intile, and put into a coma.
+In the Season 3 episode "Another Toothpick", Vito's brother, Bryan Spatafore, is violently beaten with a golf club by Salvatore "Mustang Sally" Intile, and put into a coma.
 Vito is vindictive and demands someone render Sal's comeuppance.
-Tony Soprano enlists in the help of Bobby Baccalieri's father, Bobby Baccalieri Sr., to perform the hit on Mustang Sally.
+Tony Soprano enlists the help of Bobby Baccalieri's father, Bobby Baccalieri Sr., to perform the hit on Mustang Sally.